YuKaixinn/Ulcer-CAD/README.md

-# Ulcer-CAD
+# Corneal Ulcer-CAD
-Includes classification and segmentation of corneal ulcers
+Joint classification and segmentation for corneal ulcers